Lvasp16rnd/Learning-JavaScript/README.md

 To use it in your HTML file, just click on it in the file explorer with the right mouse button ]and select the option “Open With Live Server” and you're done.

-PS: All the log commands appeared in the console of your page, which is available in the development tools.
+PS: All the log commands appeared in the console of your page, which is available in the development tools